oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     .. note::

-        AsyncCursor objects are only supported in the python-oracledb Thin mode.
+        AsyncCursor objects are only supported in python-oracledb Thin mode.

 .. _asynccursormeth: